This recipe is from Monique from France. She gave two versions: one for a dinner tart, the other, a dessert tart.

 We liked it better chilled – it tasted a lot like a pumpkin pie – but thinner and subtler. -Lisa

 This article was posted on Wednesday, November 26th, 2008 at 6:04 pm and is filed under Countries & Cultures, Desserts, English, France, Holidays Around the World, Main Course, Mama Lisa, Pumpkin Tart, Recipes of the World, Thanksgiving, United Kingdom, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply